sverweij/dependency-cruiser/doc/rules-reference.md

 Only cruise the specified depth, counting from the specified root-module(s).
 This command is mostly useful in combination with visualisation output like _dot_ to keep the generated output to a manageable size.

+> If you use this to get a high level overview of your dependendencies, be sure
+> to check out the [archi](#archi) reporter.
+That's more flexible, while still
+> taking into account all your rules and dependencies

 This will cruise the dependencies of each file directly in the src folder, up to a depth of 1: